conig/corx/README.md

 #> Note. * p < 0.05
 ```

-## Assymetic correlation matricies
+## Asymmetric correlation matrices

 Sometimes you only want the relationships for a subset of variables.
-Assymetic matrices are useful in these instances.
+Asymmetric matrices are useful in these instances.
 The arguments ‘x’ and
-‘y’ can be used to achieve this. ‘x’ sets row variables, ‘y’ sets
+‘y’ can be used to achieve this. ‘x’ sets row variables, ‘y’ sets column
-column variables.
+variables.

 ``` r
 x <- corx(mtcars, x = c(mpg, wt))